Kong/docs.konghq.com/app/dev-portal/app-reg/index.md

 > *When a new Dev Portal is created, if **Private** is selected, **User Authentication** will automatically be enabled, and **key auth** will be the default Application Auth Strategy.

 {:.note}
-> *If you would like anonymous, not-logged-in users to be able to see some content, and logged in users to have more access, select **Private** and adjust visibility settings on the APIs and Pages themselves to make them viewable publicly.
-Consider using Role-based access control (RBAC, see below) for more granular control for logged in users as well.
+> *If you would like anonymous/not-logged-in users to be able to see some content, and logged in users to have more access, select **Private** and adjust visibility settings on the APIs and Pages during publishing to make them viewable publicly.
+Consider using Role-based access control (RBAC, see below) for more granular control for logged-in users.

 1. Enable **User Authentication** to allow developers to register their applications to access APIs.
-Application registration is not possible with logged out users.
+Application registration is not possible with anonymous/not-logged-in users.

-2. Optional: Enable **Role-based access control (RBAC)** to allow granular control of viewing andconsuming APIs in the Dev Portal by defining roles within Teams.
+2. Optional: Enable **Role-based access control (RBAC)** to allow granular control of viewing and consuming APIs in the Dev Portal by defining roles within Teams.

 3. Optional: Click the [**Auto Approve**](/dev-portal/settings/security/) checkbox to enable new Developers registrations and/or thier Applications to be approved automatically by the system.
 If not set, portal admins will need to approve any new registrations and/or applications.